Rank and Name, Technical Sergeant James William Carter.

-Billie enlisted the service in California with service number # 5637411.
+James enlisted the service in Harrisburg, Pennsylvania with service number # 33495732.

-Billie died of wounds sustained no record on 13 April 1945, he is honored with a Good Combat Ribbon, Good Conduct Medal, Expeditionary Medal, American Campaign Medal, Asiatic-Pacific Campaign Medal, WW II Victory Medal.
+James was KIA on the on the Philippine Island of Luzon on 23 April 1945, he is honored with a Purple Heart, Good Conduct Medal, American Campaign Medal, Asiatic Pacific Campaign Medal, WW II Victory Medal.

 Jean Louis Vijgen, ww2-Pacific.com ww2-europe.com